-Real estate gurus serve as front men for high-pressure sales organizations.
+According to Dave Lindahl, real estate gurus serve as front men for high-pressure sales organizations.
 These groups generally care little about the product they deliver, focusing instead on how much money they extract out of each sale.
 The sales process often contains many levels or steps, each promising more but delivering very little.

 The process begins with a free or low-cost seminar, usually marketed with ridiculous claims about making a fortune in real estate with no experience and no money.
 Gurus put on elaborate spectacles merely to fill a room for a much longer sales presentation — and to pre-qualify their

 clients marks for deeper financial extractions.
 One telltale sign of a real estate scam is that the guru instructs attendees to contact their credit card companies for an increase in their credit lines, ostensibly to provide working capital — capital the attendee will need to purchase a high-priced follow-up program.

 The remainder of the seminar is an extended sales pitch where the guru hypes the high-priced follow-up program.
 Very little, if any, useful information is actually presented at these initial meetings.
 Despite this fact, many people believe the bullshit and sign up for a follow-up program.